Ztiany/av-cv-learning/Windows/OpenCV-Cmake/README.md

 # OpenCV（Windows10 + Clion）

-Copy the img folder into cmake-build-debug foler before running.
+- Copy the img folder into the cmake-build-debug folder before running.
+- Toolchain: MINGW( managed by msys2)